-- Adoption of a learning mindset and industry best practices.
+- Adoption of a learning mindset and industry best practices. - Visible leadership at all levels to create a strong and positive HSEQ culture.

 In addition to the overarching expectations set out in the HSEQMS, all employees operate under regional H&S management systems that meet local statutory requirements, while always meeting WSP's minimum requirements.
 In most countries, we manage impacts through our certified H&S Management System.
 We report on the percentage of operations that are certified under ISO 45001 or the Certificate of Recognition program (COR) in the "Metrics and Targets" subsection below.